Stephen Woulfe: Life

 Woulfe was born at Tiermaclane House, Ennis, County Clare in 1787, second son of Stephen Woulfe and Honora Woulfe (née McNamara), daughter of Michael Macnamara and Bridget Waters.
 His father was a third cousin to the great general James Wolfe; his mother was a sister of Admiral James Macnamara.
 Stephen was a younger son, and the family estates passed to his elder brother Peter.

 He was educated at the lay college at St Patrick's College, Maynooth, before becoming one of the first Catholics to attend Trinity College Dublin, where he studied law, before being called to the Bar in 1814.

 He was elected Member of Parliament (MP) for Cashel at a by-election in 1835,and held the seat until his resignation from the House of Commons in 1838.
 He contributed little to the debates, due to his chronic ill-health.
-He showed great zeal in the fight for Catholic Emancipation; but incurred the hostility of Daniel O'Connell by arguing that the Government was entitled to have a veto on the appointment of Catholic bishops.
+He showed great zeal in the fight for Catholic Emancipation; but incurred the hostility of Daniel O'Connell by arguing that the Government was entitled to exercise a royal veto of the appointment of bishops.
 O'Connell subjected Woulfe to public ridicule, asking "are the sheep to be left to the mercy of this wolf (Woulfe)"?
 Woulfe's views endeared him to the Government and this, together with his undoubted legal ability, ensured his rapid promotion to Law Officer, and then the Bench.

 The phrase "racy of the soil", though strongly associated with the Young Ireland movement, was originally coined by Woulfe, in a speech supporting the setting up of municipal corporations in Ireland.